-At the same time, technology has advanced and found its way to the pockets of vast segments of society through mobile devices.
-The intersection between health related threats and accessible technology presents us with the perfect opportunity to improve the lives of many, at a fast rate.
-This is the digital health revolution that can improve not only patient outcomes, but also the efficiency of our healthcare system.
+At the same time, technology advances means technology has found its way into the pockets of vast segments of our society through mobile devices.
+There is, therefore, an intersection between health related threats and accessible technology.
+This presents us with the perfect opportunity to improve the lives of many, at a fast rate.
+The digital health revolution can improve not only patient outcomes, but also the efficiency of our healthcare system.
 Teledermatology is at the forefront of this digital health revolution, and First Derm uses innovation and quality healthcare to drive this revolution forward.

 - Smartphone Teledermoscopy Referrals: A Novel Process for Improved Triage of Skin Cancer Patients

 - Mobile teledermoscopy-there’s an app for that!

 - Use of the mobile phone multimedia messaging service for teledermatology